DarlonGomes/valex-backend/README.md

 ## Authors

--   Darlon Gomes is a student at Driven Education and is putting effort into it to switch careers.
-Nowadays he works with Fine Woodworking looking forward to become a Dev.
+-   Darlon Gomes is a student at Driven Education and is putting effort into switch careers.
+Nowadays he works with Fine Woodworking looking forward to become a Fullstack Dev.
 <br/>